Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Model setup

-QPEs are quasi-periodic, meaning that something perturbs their timing properties, and their amplitudes as well.
-In this work, we adopt periodic motion of a star close to the SMBH, whose dynamic is generally described using the EMRI set-up.
-Fluctuations in the periodicity of star-disk encounters are the result of the overall star-disk geometry and the types of precession motion \citep[for description of disk and stellar orbital precessions, see][]{Frenchie}.
+Overall, QPEs are quasi-periodic, meaning that something perturbs their timing properties and their amplitudes as well.
+In this work, we adopted the periodic motion of a star close to the SMBH, whose dynamic is generally described using the EMRI setup.
+Fluctuations in the periodicity of star-disk encounters are the result of the overall star-disk geometry and the types of precession motion \citep[for a description of disk and stellar orbital precessions, see][]{Frenchie}.